Borsuk-Ulam type theorem for Stiefel manifolds and orthogonal mass partitions: Equipartition of measures: functions

-\begin{cor} If we add to the assumptions of Theorem \ref{th34} another $k(k-1)/2$ conditions - namely, that the hyperplanes $\{H_0(v_1),...,H_0(v_k)\}$ are mutually orthogonal, then we obtain existence of such hyperplanes that divide each of the $m$ measures into $2^n$ equal parts.
+\begin{cor} If we add to the assumptions of Theorem \ref{th34} equations $(3.3)$ hyperplanes $\{H_0(v_1),...,H_0(v_k)\}$ are mutually orthogonal, then we obtain existence of hyperplanes $\{H_0(v_1),...,H_0(v_k)\}$ that divide each of the $m$ measures into $2^n$ equal and pass through $S$. \end{cor}